-The PhD in OD at Benedictine University combines the best of our history and tradition of educating scholar-practitioners in the field to lead change.
-Our doctoral program is a rigorous, fully accredited doctoral program that provides the opportunity to earn the PhD degree in three years while continuing to work full time.
+The Goodwin College of Business Doctoral Program at Benedictine University combines the best of our history and tradition of educating scholar-practitioners in the field to lead change.
+Our doctoral program is a rigorous, fully accredited doctoral program that offers an option to earn a Ph.D. or D.B.A. degree in three years while continuing to work full time.

 Our face-to-face learning environment allows students to engage in deep, personal interaction, rich dialogue, and generative learning with Benedictine University's world-class faculty, distinguished visiting scholars from top global universities, and a cohort of accomplished peers.

 On-campus classes are held over long weekends during the first two years of the program.
 During the third year of the program, students work with their dissertation committee to research and write their dissertation on a topic of their choice.